ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 #.
 OHMPI_CONFIG: the OhmPi instrument information (id of the instrument and default settings).

 .. code-block:: python
-  :caption: OHMPI_CONFIG: Dictionary containing basic informations about the OhmPi instrument
+  :caption: OHMPI_CONFIG: Dictionary containing basic information about the OhmPi instrument

   # OhmPi configuration
   OHMPI_CONFIG = {